Reinstating A Driver's License

 How To Reinstate Your Driver's License

-If you have had your driver's license suspended or revoked in Louisiana, you may be able to reinstate it.
+If you have had your driver's license suspended in Louisiana, you may be able to reinstate it.
+Different violations require different proof of compliance.
+You must also pay the associated fees for each reinstatement.

 Steps To Reinstate Your Driver's License